ootoovak/ice_cube/_includes/fullworkflow.markdown

 # Does it occur on a certain date?
 schedule.occurs_on?(Date.today)

-# All of the occurrences between two dates
+# All of the occurrences between two Times
 schedule.occurrences_between(Time.local(2010, 1, 1), Time.local(2010, 12, 1))

 # When are the first 10 occurrences